ats-tandjoeng7/kickstarter-analysis/README.md

 [//]: # (Or better with -u or --set-upstream flag, like git push -u origin main, though we only need to do this once for that association to be recorded in .git/config.)

 ## Module 1 challenge
-All three deliverables in Module 1 challenge are committed in this GitHub repo as outlined below.
+All deliverables in Module 1 challenge are committed in a GitHub repo as outlined below.
 For detailed report, see ["README.md."](./01_kickstarter/README.md)
 main branch
 |&rarr; ./README.md
 |&rarr; ./01_kickstarter/